IMG

 Tin Leg – Luxury includes $100,000 in Emergency Medical and $250,000 in Medical Evacuation coverage, ensuring protection against serious illness or injury abroad—benefits that exceed industry recommendations.
 The plan reimburses 100% of prepaid, non-refundable trip costs for covered cancellations and offers 150% Trip Interruption coverage for unexpected changes.
 Tin Leg – Luxury balances affordability and high-value coverage at a competitive price, making it an outstanding choice for those needing solid medical protection and trip cancellation benefits.

-We chose Seven Corners – Trip Protection Choice for its excellent medical coverage, ideal for seniors and travelers with health concerns.
+We chose Seven Corners – Trip Protection Choice as the best senior travel insurance for cruises due to its excellent medical and evacuation coverage at sea.
 It offers primary medical benefits for faster claims without other insurance.
 With $500,000 in Emergency Medical coverage and $1,000,000 for Medical Evacuation, the most of any comprehensive plan, making it an excellent option for seniors, especially those traveling to remote areas.
 It also covers pre-existing conditions if purchased within 20 days of the trip deposit.

-This plan provides $100,000 in Emergency Medical coverage and $500,000 in Medical Evacuation, surpassing industry standards and meeting our recommendations for cruisers.
+IMG’s iTravelInsured Choice policy is our pick for the best cruise travel insurance for seniors.
+This popular plan provides $100,000 in Emergency Medical coverage and $500,000 in Medical Evacuation, surpassing industry standards and meeting our recommendations for cruisers.
 For seniors who purchase within 21 days of their first trip payment, this plan also covers pre-existing conditions.

 Unlike many plans with age restrictions, iTravelInsured Choice has no age limits, making it highly accessible for senior cruisers.
 At around $400 per trip, this plan offers broad protection, cancellation flexibility, and affordability—making it a top choice for seniors seeking peace of mind at sea.